 The Formal Introduction

-I offer one-on-one coaching, interactive keynotes, and experience-based playshops so they can ground their confidence and become fully expressed.
+I offer one-on-one coaching and experience-based playshops so that they can ground their confidence, awaken their impact, and live fully expressed.

 Prior to my coaching practice, I was a SNAP nutrition educator, office manager at a booming wellness center, culinary instructor focused on wild & ancestral foods, and inspired leadership facilitator on issues ranging from gender justice to climate change.
 While I loved this work deeply, I desperately craved being with people in the tender and cracked open moments of life.
 The moments that were too easy to pass over when going to care for another person first or looking at the bigger goal.